Morong, Rizal: Commandancia

 During the period of Spanish colonization, this building housed the Comandacia del Distrito Politico-Militar de Morong, the seat of Government for the Distrito.
 It was originally made of adobe stones, hard wood and galvanized iron sheets for roofing.
 During the early American period, it was converted into a school.
 It was damaged after the second world war, but rebuilt with alterations and continued to be used as a primary school building.
-It was later torn down and rebuilt using reinforced concrete materials and used as the municipal office building for the government of Morong.
-Currently, the second floor of the building serves as a museum with an indefinite status of hiatus.
+It was later torn down and rebuilt using reinforced concrete materials.
+It was used as the municipal office building for the government of Morong.
+Currently, the second floor of the building serves as a museum which can be visited today.

 Bantayan and Torrita

 Bantayan was a small guardhouse where civil guards were stationed at the entrance of the town.
 On the other hand, a torrita was a small tower with bells that provided the signal directed to the central station in front of the Commandancia.